SamuelBrand97/SQL_to_JSON/README.md

 Requeriments:
 - Have a Mongo DB Atlas count, in this [video](https://www.youtube.com/watch?v=rE_bJl2GAY8 "video") you can see how get your credentials to connect with Python.
-- Pymongo Librery
+- Pymongo Library
-- SQLite3  Librery
+- SQLite3  Library
-- DNS Librery
+- DNS Library